I write to imagine things differently—

 Call for Submissions

 The Norton Writer’s Prize will be awarded annually for an outstanding essay written by an undergraduate.
 Literacy narratives, literary and other textual analyses, reports, profiles, evaluations, arguments, memoirs, proposals, mixed-genre pieces, and more: any excellent writing done for an undergraduate writing class will be considered.

 The winner will receive a cash award of $1,500.
 Two runners-up will each receive a cash award of $1,000.

 The deadline for submissions is June 15, 2017.

-Competition for the Norton Writer’s Prize is open to undergraduates enrolled during the 2013-2014 academic year in an accredited 2- or 4-year college or university.
+Competition for the Norton Writer’s Prize is open to undergraduates enrolled during the 2015-2016 academic year in an accredited 2- or 4-year college or university.
 Employees of Norton and their children are not eligible, nor are children of Norton authors.
 Please refer to the official contest rules at the bottom of this page for further eligability requirements.

 Printed & Mailed Student Essays: must be printed out single-sided and double-spaced with all pages numbered.
 Entries should be between 1,000 and 3,000 words in length.
 The student’s name should appear on a separate piece of paper and should not appear on any headers or footers.
 Students must provide a cover sheet with their name, permanent address (where they can be reached during summer months), permanent phone number and email address, projected year of graduation, and title of the paper.
 Please refer to the official contest rules at the bottom of this page for more details.

 Entries must be postmarked no later than June 15, 2017, and sent to:

 The Norton Writer’s Prize

 Attn: Marilyn Moller